-In submissions to the issues paper, both Delta Electricity and Macquarie Generation supported lowering the threshold given AEMO has automated its negative residue management process.
+Both Delta Electricity and Macquarie Generation supported lowering the threshold given AEMO has automated its negative residue management process.
 Macquarie Generation supported a return to a \$6000 threshold, which was AEMO's (then NEMMCO) clamping threshold prior to the implementation of the AEMC's CMR recommendations.
-This is because it would balance a customer's exposure to large and variable IRSR costs and allow generators to respond to dispatch price signals.27 Delta Electricity also supported lowering the threshold preferably to either zero or \$6000.28
+This is because it would balance a customer's exposure to large and variable IRSR costs and allow generators to respond to dispatch price signals.
+Delta Electricity also supported lowering the threshold preferably to either zero or \$6000.

-However, AEMO indicated that, based on their analysis, lowering the threshold could still result in a high volume of negative IRSRs due to other events (such as safeguarding system security).29
+However, AEMO indicated that, based on their analysis, lowering the threshold could still result in a high volume of negative IRSRs due to other events (such as safeguarding system security).

-Alinta Energy suggested that there should be an increase in the clamping threshold above \$100,000 as it may reduce intervention and provide certainty to affected parties.30
+Alinta Energy suggested that there should be an increase in the clamping threshold above \$100,000 as it may reduce intervention and provide certainty to affected parties.

-Snowy Hydro stated their support for the continuation of the current threshold.31
+Snowy Hydro stated their support for the continuation of the current threshold.